apify/apify-docs/docs/crawling_basics/scraping_the_data.md

 }
 ```

-Aside from the `url.slice(-2)` function that we used to get the 2-letter country code from the URL, there's no new code.
+Aside from the [`url.slice(-2)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice) function that we used to get the 2-letter country code from the URL, there's no new code.
 You already know everything from the previous chapters.
-When we put it all together, we'll arrive at the final scraper code.
+When we put it all together, we arrive at the final scraper code.
 It's always a good idea to add some in-progress logging to a scraper.
 To be able to monitor how it's working.
 Let's add some now.

 ```js
 // final.js